Store Hours

 Location

-If the soil isn't frozen or cold, consider planting your fruit, flower, or vegetable seeds directly into your garden.
+If the soil is pliable and warm, consider planting your veggie, fruit, or flower seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed envelope for when and how to sow seeds.
+Consult your seed packet for how and when to sow seeds.

 How do I plant fruit seeds?